Dhakshayan/Online-Resume-Builder/README.md

 - Regularly check for updates in the `html2pdf.bundle.js` library for the latest features and improvements.

 Feel free to contribute to this project by submitting issues or pull requests.
-Happy resume building!